Curricular Advice for New Students

 - Dance 292 is open only to students with previous ballet training.

-- All dance courses, except DANC 220, require permission of the instructor.
+- All dance courses, except DANC 220, require instructor consent.

 The Department of East Asian Languages and Literatures (EALL) at Washington and Lee offers a major with an emphasis in either Chinese or Japanese.
 Students should explore the resources available on the East Asian Languages and Literatures web page where detailed information concerning all courses in language (CHIN, JAPN) and literature (LIT) and culture is available.
 The URL is: eall.wlu.edu.